RunAtTekky/RunAtWebsite/content/post/open-localhost-on-mobile.md

 What we need to do is connect to our computer's `IP address`.

-Run the following command if you are on linux, I don't know about windows.
+Run the following command if you are on linux, I don't know about windows, please check yourself.
 ```bash
 ip address | grep "inet " | grep -v 127.0.0.1
 ```